eiichiroi/autotools-unittest/README.md

 Example
 -------

-* Change package name from 'autotools-unittest' to your library name(ex. maxcoffee)
+* Change package name from 'autotools-unittest' to your library name(ex. mylib)

 `
-$ ./scripts/change_package_name.sh maxcoffee
+$ ./scripts/change_package_name.sh mylib
-Changing package name from 'autotools-unittest' to 'maxcoffee' ...
+Changing package name from 'autotools-unittest' to 'mylib' ...
 Are you sure? [yes/NO]: yes
 ===========================================================================
 Following directory names will be changed.